RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 **Users will be billed for each transaction as it is completed.** If you have submitted multiple digitization transactions, we will bill and deliver each transaction as it completed to ensure that we can process all requests as efficiently as possible.
+Please note that for each transaction the email invoice you receive requesting payment and your payment receipt are the only payment records we provide, so be sure to save them.

 **Users are limited to requesting 20 transactions per calendar year.** We encourage you to consult with an archivist at [archive@rockarch.org](mailto:archive@rockarch.org) to assist